hazelcast/hazelcast/site/docs/api/stateful-transforms.md

 Co-grouping allows to join any number of inputs on a common key, which can be anything you can calculate from the input item.
-This makes it possible to correlate data from two or more diferrent sources.
+This makes it possible to correlate data from two or more different sources.
 In the same transform you are able to apply an aggregate function to all the grouped items.